sandstreamdev/std/date/README.md

 # splitDateTime

-Splits a date time string into a date time pair.
+Splits a date-time string into a date-time pair.

 ## Type signature